 What inspired your choice of design?

 I wanted a clean design that would jump out from the rest and a name that was short and easy to pronounce in any language.
 We want to first master the fine art of making chocolate bars and later explore truffles and other chocolate products involving tropical foods available here.

-7. What is your favourite food?
-Wine?
+What is your favourite food?
 Other chocolate makers?

-My favorite food/meal, is breakfast!
+My favorite food/meal is breakfast!
 I love everything that goes with it!
-I am not much of a wine drinker and one of my favorite chocolate is Fassbender & Rausch from Germany 70% bars.
+One of my favorite chocolates is Fassbender & Rausch from Germany 70% bars.